 - specific allergen buildup in the home during the winter season

 - an overactive immune system

 - exposure to allergens that are cold weather-related

-When the air is dry and cold, it can be even more drying for your pet's skin.
-Cold outside air holds less moisture than warm air, leading to dried-out skin, quickly becoming itchy, flaky, and irritated.
-Add icy blasts of winter air and frigid temperatures, and you have the perfect recipe for dog allergies and cat allergies.
+When the air is dry and cold, it can be even more drying for your pet’s skin.
+Cold outside air holds less moisture than warm air, leading to dried-out skin quickly becoming itchy, flaky, and irritated.
+Add icy blasts of winter air and frigid temperatures, and you have the perfect recipe for pet allergies.

-Indoor air is a dry heat that also harms pets with allergies.
-The heat draws even more moisture out of the air, making pet allergies worse.
-Indoor allergens can be a significant irritant for some dogs, leading to symptoms like discomfort or health problems.
-Your dog or cat may be used to spending most of their time outdoors, and being forced inside during the colder months also means spending more time exposed to more allergens inside the home.
+Indoor air is a dry heat that also affects pets with allergies.
+The heat draws moisture out of the air, making pet allergies worse.
+Indoor allergens can be a significant irritant for some dogs, leading to general discomfort and health problems.
+Your dog or cat may be used to spending most of their time outdoors, so being forced inside during the colder months also means spending more time exposed to more allergens inside the home.

 Furniture items such as carpets, area rugs, and curtains often host indoor allergens found naturally on their surfaces.
 These materials are often home to mites and molds that, when disturbed, quickly become airborne allergens.
-Ducts clogged with dust, dander, and dirt also increase winter allergies in dogs and cats.
+Also, air ducts clogged with dust, dander, and dirt can increase winter allergies in dogs and cats.

 What are the symptoms of winter allergies?